-To restore stability, strength and aesthetics to a mother’s abdominal muscles (including narrowing a diastasis recti), correct engagement and function of the entire core and related structures have to be one of the key areas of focus.
+To restore stability, strength and aesthetics, correct engagement and function of the entire core and pelvic floor are our focus.

 MUTU System is not designed to deal only with diastasis recti

-MUTU System is a holistic program, aiming to achieve correct alignment and functioning of the entire core, in fact, the entire body.
-Not just one muscle or just the gap, even with the use of a binder or splint.
+MUTU System is a holistic program, aiming to achieve correct alignment and functioning of the entire core.
+In fact, the entire body.
+Not just one muscle, or just ‘the gap’.

-New research from Lee.
-D and Hodges.
-PW presented to the Associated Charter of Physiotherapists in Women’s Health Conference in Bristol, England, September 2013 concludes that a whole-body approach, rather than using a splint or binding, is the more anatomically correct approach.
+Diane Lee and Paul Hodges presented research to the Associated Charter of Physiotherapists in Women’s Health Conference in September 2013.
+They concluded that a whole-body approach, rather than using a splint or binding, is the more anatomically correct approach.

-MUTU System is based on the principle of dynamic movement and optimal functioning of your entire midsection including your pelvic floor in correct alignment… to achieve the flat stomach, toned pelvic floor (that’s toned, not tight – there’s a difference) as well as the stability, comfort and freedom from pain you want.
+MUTU System is based on dynamic movement and optimal functioning of your core and pelvic floor in correct alignment.
+This approach will help you achieve the stability, comfort and freedom from pain you want.

-Correcting diastasis recti is not the sole focus of MUTU System programs, rather it is one of the results you can expect!
-Diastasis is not, in my view, an isolated issue or the ‘Holy Grail’ of healing women’s bodies after childbirth.
-‘Fixing’ diastasis in isolation won’t fix your body.
+Correcting diastasis recti is not the sole focus of MUTU System program, but it is one of the results you can expect!

 Some important MUTU principles

-MUTU System has a holistic philosophy, which deals with posture, functional exercise (IE metabolic resistance exercise techniques that make you truly strong, lean and ‘fit for purpose’), optimal nutrition for health, hormone balance and energy, specific yoga techniques to help re-settle the pelvic organs, tone and heal the deep muscles as well as relieve stress and promote optimal respiration… AND at the foundation of it all, a complete 4-Phase program to train (find) and then strengthen the muscles of your core.
+MUTU System has a holistic philosophy.
+It deals with posture, functional exercise, optimal nutrition for hormone balance and energy, techniques to help re-settle the pelvic organs, tone and heal, and promote optimal respiration.
+At the foundation of it all is a complete 4-Phase program to train (find) and then strengthen the muscles of your core.